-Microfluidic platform for real-time detection of SARS-CoV-2
+New microfluidic platform with integrated DNA biosensor for the detection of SARS-CoV-2

 Background